JakeJing/shsx/README.md

 ./tcp.sh
 ```

 **Note:** if you use hiddify to connect the vpn, gdrive cli may have some problem.
-You should run hiddify with root privilidge in the command line (go to Applications - Hiddify - right click and pkg content - MacOS).
+You should run hiddify with root privilidge in the command line (go to Applications - Hiddify - right click and show pkg contents - MacOS).

 ```
 sudo ./hiddyfy
 ```

-After this, you should switch to VPN model and turn on the Enable TSL Fragment.
-With this, you should be able to use gdrive in yoyr terminal.
+After this, you should **switch to VPN model** (not system vpn) and **turn on the Enable TSL Fragment**.
+With this, you should be able to use gdrive in your terminal.

 ### (3) install wireguard